Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

-We implement the hybrid tests based on the even and odd observations, denoted by $\tau(\check{\beta}_e)$ and $\tau(\check{\beta}_o)$, respectively (see \eqref{hybrid_constant}), along with their $t$-statistic versions (see \eqref{IM2010}).
-For comparison, we also include the IVX test of \citet{KMS2015}.
+We implement the hybrid tests based on the even and odd observations, denoted by $\tau(\check{\beta}_e)$ and $\tau(\check{\beta}_o)$, respectively (see \eqref{hybrid_constant}).
+For comparison, we also include the IVX test of \citet{KMS2015}, \textbf{in which the intercept is included in the estimation.}